 You can choose which version of PHP to run in your

-Magento Commerce (Cloud) supports PHP 7.0 and 7.1.
+Magento Commerce Cloud supports PHP 7.1 and later.
 For Pro projects created before October 23, 2017, you must open a support ticket to use PHP 7.1 on your Pro Staging and Production environments.

 You can define additional PHP extensions to enable or disable: